sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ![Institute pays3](./assets/inst-pay-03-student-before.png)

 Second, this is what is seen if the instructor has added typical upgrades for a Standard course.
 The exact amounts added will vary for different plans.
-For example, Basic courses include upgrades for Member Hosting and Internect Access, but not for other resources.
+For example, Basic courses include upgrades for Member Hosting and Internet Access, but not for other resources.
 Note in the Projects toolbar at very top, that the project is restarting.
 That is because upgrades were applied by the instructor moments ago.

 ![Institute pays4](./assets/inst-pay-04-student-after.png)